grezniczek/redcap_survey_auth/README.md

 Release | Description
 ------- | ---------------------
-v1.3.0  | New feature: Login for non-public surveys.
+v1.3.1  | Changed the way the url for login form submission is generated. v1.3.0  | New feature: Login for non-public surveys.
 Simply add the @SURVEY-AUTH action tag (this must first be enabled in the system settings of the module).
 Enhancement: The token is not required any longer, but instead replaced by a setting that controls whether the module may write data to a record (during an upgrade, tokens are deleted and write mode set to ON). v1.2.9  | Updated framework to v6 and updated REDCap version requirements (minimal: 10.4.1 Standard, 10.6.4 LTS). v1.2.8  | Updated how some urls are constructed.
 Fixes disabled submit button when login data is entered without user input (e.g., by password managers).